 Think about that the next time you see “Made in Japan” or “Swiss Movement”.
 Now, that being said, Made in China is not a mark of bad quality.
 It all comes down to the management.

 In addition to the regulations and government agencies introduced above, you should also be aware of non-state administered product standards.
 In the United States, there are various established non-state organizations, that develop and implement standards:

-While UL, ASTM and ANSI are private organizations (non-government), federal agencies such as the CPSC require that certain products do comply with standards developed by these organizations.
+While UL, ASTM, and ANSI are private organizations (non-government), federal agencies such as the CPSC require that certain products comply with standards developed by these organizations.

 For example, the CPSIA requires importers and domestic manufacturers of toys and children’s products to ensure compliance with ASTM F963.